freealise/freealise/plots/readme.md

 - research or law presented not as a paper or book but in interactive user-friendly media

-- Gospel of Mary as a song ("Hello Vatican!" the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification); RV 'Taxi' cover
+- Gospel of Mary as a song ("Hello Vatican!"; the great commandment is to give and receive freely); RV 'Taxi' cover

 - songs or wiki based on legislation (which is based on precedent which is a story appropriate for a song - FOSS licenses ?
 PP program ?)